A Big Summer Bucket List of Sydney Beaches, Pools and Swimming Holes

 For smaller crowds and a laidback, local feel, head to Malabar Ocean Pool.
 Created in the 1890s, it was closed down by the 1970s (as was surrounding Long Bay) due to pollution.
 But, in 1997, NSW Premier Bob Carr and the local MP pooled funds for a clean-up and revamp.
 These days, the water is crystal clear and the views dreamy, especially at dawn and dusk.

-If the summer traffic is ruining your ability to relax at the beach this summer, escape for the weekend to Currawong beach.
-It can only be accessed by boat, so jump on the ferry at Palm Beach and prepare for a phone and internet-free 48 hours.
-There are no shops so bring food and water with you and stay at one of the cottages.
+If you've made the trip to Sydney, it's worth that little bit of extra effort to get to Currawong beach.
+It can only be accessed by boat, so jump on the ferry at Palm Beach ('Summer Bay' for you Home and Away fans) and prepare for a phone and internet-free 48 hours.
+There are no shops so bring food and water with you and stay at one of the cottages for a full-blown Sydney experience.
 You'll be able to deal with the worst Bondi Road traffic jam with a blissful smile on your return.

 LADY MARTIN'S BEACH